Strength By Fitness

 Planetary limits are an even bigger concern.

-This situation is so bad that the environmental impacts of the animal-based food system exceed key planetary boundaries.
+This situation is so bad that the environmental impacts of the animal-based food system far exceed key planetary boundaries.

-Because whole animal-based foods high in protein can be a nutritionally good choice, especially when paired up with enough whole plant-based foods.
-And yes, we have a lot of omnivore clients, because food preference is a very real thing.
+Because whole animal-based foods high in protein can be a nutritionally good choice, excellent even.
+Especially when paired up with enough whole plant-based foods.

-But not every client is going to completely cut out animal-based foods, which is ok because you can drastically improve the environmental impact of their food choices by including more whole plant-based foods and making better animal-based food choices.
+This is perfectly fine with us, because you can drastically improve the environmental impact of their food choices by including more whole plant-based foods and making better animal-based food choices.
 As such, when you combine fish, eggs and chicken with whole plant-based foods and some processed high-protein plant-based choices such as edamame products ( spaghetti anyone ), vegan mince, and soy milk you have a very healthy omnivore, with a really low planetary impact.

 Do you need help succesfully changing your lifestyle habits?